1. English

 Religion and Cosmology

 But it was more than just an important agricultural center; The Urubamba River Valley, “Willcamayu” for the Incas, was one of the most important elements in the religious cosmology of the Incas.
-They believed that the flow of the Urubamba was closely linked to constellations and mountains, they also believed that it was the counterpart of the Milky Way on Earth.
+They believed that the flow of the Urubamba River was closely linked to constellations and mountains, they also believed that it was the counterpart of the Milky Way on Earth.

 Tourism today